fastai/course-v3/docs/start_gcp.md

  ...
  Please enter your numeric choice:
 ```
 Just enter the number next to the project you created on step 1.
+If you select the choice "Create a new project", you will be reminded you also have to run "gcloud projects create my-project-3".

-Lastly, you'll be asked if you want to put a default region, choose us-west1-b if you don't have any particular preference, as it will make the command to connect to this server easier.
+Lastly, you'll be asked if you want to choose a default region, choose us-west1-b if you don't have any particular preference, as it will make the command to connect to this server easier.

 Once this is done, you should see this message on your terminal:
 ```
-gcloud has now been configured!
-You can use [gcloud config] to change more gcloud settings.

-Your active configuration is: [default]
+Your Google Cloud SDK is configured and ready to use!

+* Commands that require authentication will use your.email@gmail.com by default
+* Commands will reference project `my-project-1` by default Run `gcloud help config` to learn how to change individual settings

+This gcloud configuration is called [default].
 ```

 ## Step 3: Create an instance